Copyright © 2015-2026 Michael P. Loucks

 "Woodlawn Avenue in Kenwood.
 About ten blocks north of the university."

 I wondered if that was the guy Anala was seeing.
-The bare facts fit, and I hoped I'd have a chance to ask her, but she and I had lost touch since she had started seeing the guy from Milford.
+The bare facts fit, and I hoped I'd have a chance to ask her, but we'd lost touch since she started seeing the guy from Milford.
 I'd absolutely invite her to the wedding, and I hoped she'd show up.
 I also hoped she'd have time to talk, but that was looking increasingly less likely.

 "I'd like to see the photos, if that's not a problem," I requested.